Invasion of Iceland: Background

 During 1918, after a long period of Danish rule, Iceland had become an independent state in personal union with the Danish king and with common foreign affairs.
-The newly initiated Kingdom of Iceland declared itself a neutral country without a defence force.
+The new Kingdom of Iceland declared itself a neutral country without a defence force.
 The treaty of union allowed for a revision to begin during 1941 and for unilateral termination three years after that, if no agreement was made.
 By 1928, all Icelandic political parties were in agreement that the union treaty would be terminated as soon as possible.

 On 9 April 1940, German forces began Operation Weserübung, invading both Norway and Denmark.
 Denmark was subdued within a day and occupied.
 On the same day, the British government sent a message to the Icelandic government, stating that the UK was willing to assist Iceland in maintaining its independence but would require facilities in Iceland to do so.
 Iceland was invited to join the UK in the war "as a belligerent and an ally."
 The Icelandic government rejected the offer.
 On the next day, 10 April, the Icelandic parliament, the Alþingi (or Althing), declared Danish King Christian X unable to perform his constitutional duties and assigned them to the government of Iceland, along with all other responsibilities previously performed by Denmark on behalf of Iceland.

-With Operation Valentine on 12 April 1940, the British occupied the Faroe Islands.
+With Operation Valentine the British occupied the Faroe Islands, on 12 April 1940.
 After the German invasion of Denmark and Norway, the British government became increasingly concerned that Germany would soon try to establish a military presence in Iceland.
 They felt that this would constitute an intolerable threat to British control of the North Atlantic.
-Just as importantly, the British were eager to obtain bases in Iceland for themselves to strengthen their Northern Patrol.
+Just as strategically important, the British were eager to obtain bases in Iceland to strengthen their Northern Patrol.